Enjoying our puzzle hints?

 Actually belongs to: REMOVE, AS AN ITEM FROM A LIST, WITH "OFF"

-although 'check' can be a verb related to verifying, in this context it means to mark or remove an item
+although 'check' can be related to verification, in this context it's about removing an item from a list

 Today's Tricky Traps — Red Herrings Explained